GladLang

 Supports complex conditional logic.

-LET score = 85 IF score > 90 THEN PRINT "Excellent" ELSE IF score > 50 THEN PRINT "Pass" ELSE PRINT "Fail" ENDIF
+LET score = 85 IF score > 90 THEN PRINTLN "Excellent" ELSE IF score > 50 THEN PRINTLN "Pass" ELSE PRINTLN "Fail" ENDIF

 Switch Statements